Abiesio/flight_planner/README.md

 Make sure to preserve the API and most of `flight_planner/routes.py` - edit to fit your own services implementation.

-*Note*: The `test_services.py` file suggests logic tests for your services implementation.
-Feel free to take it or leave it.
+*Note*: The `test_services.py` file provides basic logic tests for your services implementation.
+Your code should pass these tests if it is valid.

-Similarly, `Dockerfile` and `setup.py` are provided optionally.
+`Dockerfile` and `setup.py` are provided optionally.

 Basic points: 15pts (For correct implementation of the base task)